The Search is On

 —Winston Churchill

 We declared to each other in 2015 that Chile was THE place.
 We stopped taking long vacations to Europe and started taking vineyard scouting trips to Chile.
 We took two in 2015.
 Three in 2016.
 Two more in 2017.
 Another in 2018.
 More in 2019.
 I took trips with my sister-in-law; Tony took trips with my brother.
-We took trips together and took trips alone.
+We took trips together and we took trips alone.
 So.
 Many.
 Trips.

 We traveled down countless dirt roads and looked at innumerable potential properties.
 We looked at beachside properties and inland farms.
 We checked out large vineyards and small, empty plots of land.
 We visited expensive (overpriced) plots and cheap, undervalued lots.
 We spoke to a number of different realtors and Tony inquired into many listings.
 We knew what we wanted—a place big enough for a vineyard with a hillside view and water rights.
 Any buildings or vines in place would be a bonus.
 Our budget was malleable.
 We knew the place existed and so we never gave up looking.
 We relished our journeys to Chile to hunt for properties; we didn’t find them defeating in any way.
 This attitude kept us going.